karandesaiii/Enhancing-the-311-service-of-New-York/README.md

 # Description
 Forecasting complaints for New York's 311 service and using Data Analytics to enhance decision making and allocation of resources.

+Note: IPYNB might not render on browser due to large size.
+Please view by entering its URL on [nbviewer](https://nbviewer.org/) or by downloading.

 # Dataset
 Subset of 1 million rows was used from this dataset - https://www.kaggle.com/new-york-city/ny-311-service-requests